Corporate governance statement

 Corporate social responsibility

-DSA is committed to behaving ethically and to growing the business while at the same time having regard to the quality of life of its employees, people accessing services and their families, local communities and society at large.
+DSA is committed to behaving ethically and to growing the business, as well as having regard to the quality of life of its employees, people accessing services and their families, local communities and society at large.
 This is embodied in our core value: ‘We make ethical and sustainable decisions’.

 Although DSA is a provider of services rather than products, we acknowledge that during the conduct of our operations we do make use of natural and man-made resources.
 DSA appreciates the environmental benefits of reducing the consumption of these resources and continually seeks alternative options and makes use of recycling initiatives wherever they may be practical.
 We are committed to minimising the impact our business has on the environment, and ‘we strive to always do it better’.